≡ Menu

 Compare over 50 top life insurance companies instantly.

-Simply select two companies and click COMPARE.
+Select two companies and click COMPARE.

 About Ameritas Life Insurance

-Ameritas Life Insurance Corporation, originally founded in 1887 under the name “Old Line Bankers Life Insurance Company of Nebraska,” is headquartered in Lincoln, Nebraska.
+Ameritas Life Insurance Corporation, initially founded in 1887 under the name “Old Line Bankers Life Insurance Company of Nebraska,” is headquartered in Lincoln, Nebraska.
 During the first century of its existence, Ameritas grew gradually and mostly remained a regional player.

 Today, Ameritas has expanded its geographic reach, customer base, and holdings through a series of mergers and acquisitions starting in 1999.
-The company is organized as a mutual insurance company, which is often viewed as providing better customer service than stockholder-owned companies.
+The company is organized as a mutual insurance company, often viewed as providing better customer service than stockholder-owned companies.

-The company’s policies and other financial services are marketed through a network of agents and financial advisers throughout the country.
+The company’s policies and other financial services are marketed through a network of agents and financial advisers nationwide.
 For inquiries, contact Ameritas at 5900 O Street, P.O.
 Box 81889, Lincoln, NE 68501-1889, or call 800-745-1112.

 Ameritas Financial Ratings